enso-org/enso/ide/docs/product/visualizations.md

   The class returned by the definition function should extend the predefined `Visualization` class.
 Classes which do not extend it, will not be registered as visualizations.
 The superclass defines a default constructor and a set of
-  utils:
+  utilities:
-  - The `setPreprocessor(code)` method allowing setting an Enso code which will be evaluated on server-side before sending data to visualization.
+  - The `setPreprocessor(code)` a method allowing setting an Enso code which will be evaluated on the server-side before sending data to visualization.
+See also [Lazy visualizations](#lazy-visualizations) section.
   - The `dom` field, which will be initialized in the constructor to the DOM symbol used to host the visualization content.
 You are free to modify the DOM element, including adding other elements as its children.